Gangs in New Zealand: Hells Angels MC

-The Hells Angels motorcycle club founded a chapter in Auckland in 1961 and has since taken over gangs in Wanganui.
+The Hells Angels motorcycle club founded a chapter in Auckland in 1961 and has since taken over gangs in Whanganui.
 New Zealand had the first chapter of the Hells Angels outside the US.

 In 2011 the club made headlines when it tried to register a lottery.
 It made headlines again in late 2015 when it shutdown Nelson's long-standing Lost Breed MC to stamp its mark on the city.

 Highway 61 MC

 The Highway 61 motorcycle club was founded in 1968 and was the largest outlaw motorcycle club in New Zealand during the 1980s, 90s up until 2010.
 It has chapters in Auckland, Hastings, Rotorua, Northland, Wellington and Christchurch, and by 2008 had expanded into Brisbane, Sydney and the Gold Coast in eastern Australia.
-They are mainly European and Maori in descent.
+They are mainly European and Māori in descent.

 Mongrel Mob

 The Mongrel Mob was formed and organised in Hastings and Wellington in the early 1960s.
-Originally consisting of Pakeha youth, it became primarily Māori and Pacific Islander, like its Black Power rivals.
+Originally consisting of Pākehā youth, it became primarily Māori and Pacific Islander, like its Black Power rivals.
 The gang has been active in organised crime and has been involved in several murders.
 Its symbol is a bulldog wearing a German Stahlhelm helmet, and the gang makes use of other Nazi imagery.
 Their colours are red and black.
 The Mongrel Mob is currently the largest gang in New Zealand.

 Rebels MC

-In 2010 members of the Australian motorcycle club the Rebels have announced they will be establishing a presence in New Zealand in 2011.
+In 2010 members of the Australian motorcycle club the Rebels announced they would be establishing a presence in New Zealand in 2011.
 Rebels MC members have been sighted wearing their patches in various places throughout the North Island in early 2011.